-What is a .env file?
+What is the .env file syntax?

 The .env format is intentionally simple, but there are a few rules worth knowing: